techmania-team/techmania-docs/English/Theme/Scripting_reference.md

 ```
 const string kTrackFilename = "track.tech"
+const string kSetlistFilename = "setlist.tech"
 ```

-The `track.tech` filename as a constant.
+The `track.tech` and `setlist.tech` filenames as constants.

 ### Resource folders

-There is a set of track, skin and theme folders in an on-disk location (either next to TECHMANIA.exe or in custom data locations), and another set in "streaming assets".
+There is a set of track, setlist, skin and theme folders in an on-disk location (either next to TECHMANIA.exe or in custom data locations), and another set in "streaming assets".
 See [Folders and zips](../Folders_and_zips.md) for an explanation of streaming assets.

 In most cases, TECHMANIA will conceptually merge contents in streaming assets into the on-disk location, so you do not need to care about streaming assets at all.
 If for any reason you need a path specifically in streaming assets, you can pass `streamingAssets = true` to the corresponding method.